juicedata/juicefs/docs/en/security/trash.md

 It is suggested to ask root user to recover files, since root is allowed to move them out of trash with a single `mv` command, and causes no data copy.
 Other users, however, can only recover a file by reading its content and write it to another new file.

 JuiceFS client will check the trash every hour and purge old entries.
 At least one active client is required to make it happen.
-Like recovering, only root user is allowed to purge entries manually.
+Like recovering, only root user is allowed to manually purge entries by `rm` command.